-a) The ERP shall be written in font size 12 and shall not exceed 90 pages in length, with 40 pages for the macroeconomic framework and the fiscal framework together.
-The section on structural reforms shall not contain more than 20 reforms and shall not exceed 50 pages in length.
+The ERP shall be written in font size 12, line spacing 1.15 and shall not exceed 70 pages in length, with 40 pages for the macroeconomic framework and the fiscal framework together.
+The section on structural reforms shall not contain more than 6 structural reforms and shall not exceed 30 pages in length.
 A separate annex shall be added that provides information on the results and the organisation of the consultation process with external stakeholders including any written contributions and a list of the directly consulted institutions.
 Further information and analysis should be added as additional annexes to the main document.